CantoLang/cantolang-site/docs/quick_tour.md

-##Quick Tour
+#Quick Tour

 In some ways, Canto is a regular programming language.
-Much of the syntax looks and feels familiar to anyone conversant in a language in the C family (C, C++, C#, Java, and to a degree Javascript).
+Much of the syntax looks and feels familiar to anyone conversant in popular programming languages.
 But the underlying model is quite different.

-The following is a valid statement in Canto as well as most of the languages listed above:
+The following is a valid statement in Canto as well as C and Java:

     int x = 5;

-In C (and C++, Java, etc.) the above statement defines a variable and sets the initial value.
+In C and Java the above statement defines a variable and sets the initial value.
 In Canto, this statement defines a function called x that returns an integer.

 To understand Canto it helps to understand its conceptual underpinnings.